0xjei/SawChain/processor/README.md

 ### Create Product Type
 To create a Product Type, the System Admin needs to provide a unique identifier and some products information, such as name, description and unit of measure.
-If there are types of products that are derivable through a transformation event from it, then they must be specified.
+If there are types of products that are derivable through a transformation event from it, then id and conversion rate from new quantity must be specified.

 ```protobuf
 message CreateProductTypeAction {